Environmental issues in Delhi: Air pollution

 During the autumn and winter months, some 500 million tons of crop residue are burnt, and winds blow from India's north and northwest towards east.
 This aerial view shows India's annual crop burning, resulting in smoke and air pollution over Delhi and adjoining areas.

 Air pollution in Delhi is caused mainly by industry and vehicles.
 As many as 10,000 people a year may die prematurely in Delhi as a result of air pollution.
 According to one study, Delhi citizens would live on average an extra nine years if Delhi met WHO air quality standards.
 The 1997 White Paper sponsored by the Ministry of Environment and Forests already proposed various measures to bring down pollution caused by traffic, including smoothing the flow of traffic with parking regulations and bringing down total traffic by mandatory limits on driving.
 City authorities claim to have had some success in bringing down air pollution; for instance, during the bidding process for the 2014 Asian Games, the city's organizing committee had claimed that "pollution levels had come down drastically in Delhi with the arrival of Metro rail as well as all public transport vehicle being run compulsorily on CNG(Compressed Natural Gas)."

 For traffic related sources, growth in vehicle numbers and mileage seems to outpace efforts to reduce emissions.
 A study by IIT Kanpur states that the two most consistent sources for PM10 and PM2.5 are secondary particles and vehicles.
 Secondary particles themselves are generated by industry and vehicles.
 Road dust contributes significantly, especially in the summer.
 The EPCA report indicates that particles from coal and diesel are more harmful than wind blown dust.

 Whilst vehicles and industry are the predominant source of air pollution, solid fuel combustion sources also contribute a small amount to air pollution in Delhi.
 Solid fuels are burnt for energy for cooking and heating as well as to dispose of waste.
 A range of fuels are predominantly burnt among deprived populations and include fuel woods, cow dung cakes, crop residues and municipal solid waste.
 The emissions from solid fuels have been shown to be significantly more reactive with the hydroxyl radical, more likely to result in production of secondary organic aerosol and more toxic than emissions from liquefied petroleum gas.
 Emissions from solid fuel combustion also contribute to organic aerosol, releasing many hundreds to thousands of organic components.

-During the winter season (October to February) in North India, the prevailing atmospheric inversion is limiting the dispersal of pollutants as the upper level air is descending to ground level.
-The particulate emissions in other seasons are more or less same but comfortable convective upward atmospheric air circulation is able to disperse the pollutants.